 The biggest problem we faced was how to create classes for such a race, right?
 Creating rules for a single car is hard enough, what about when there are multiple cars on the same team?
 Well, someone smarter than us (ie, smart enough to NOT work at a racetrack) came up with a fabulous idea based on another event he heard about – make it a BRACKET RACE!

 Naturally, we decided to blatantly plagiarize the ideas of this other event, so here’s the basics.
 Your team will sign up for one of ten brackets that will be based on the number of laps your team can complete per hour (and the corresponding lap time).
 Your team will start the race with a handicapped lap count related to the bracket you signed up for with the idea being that if everyone runs laps at the fast end of their bracket then at the end of 9 hours all the teams should arrive at the checkered flag side by side!
 What keeps a team from sandbagging in their bracket choice?
-Rest assured the penalties for “breaking out” of your bracket will be quite draconian!
+You must serve a stop-and-go penalty each time your team “breaks out”.

 What makes it awesome?
 Here’s a (partial) list: